 If customer support is one of your main priorities, AT&T delivers in spades.
 The company earned J.D.
 Power's top spot for customer service ratings among cellular carriers in 2016.

-Sprint is known for its reasonable pricing and solid plan selection.
-The carrier offers both traditional contract as well as some of the best-prepaid cell phone plans.
-For purposes of this guide, I'll be focusing on the company's traditional offerings.
+Sprint is known for its reasonable pricing and solid plan selection, including the Sprint family plan.
+The carrier offers both traditional no-contract and prepaid plans.
+For purposes of this guide, I'll be focusing on the company's traditional postpaid cell phone service offerings.

 Sprint Unlimited Plan

 Sprint's version of the unlimited data plan is called Unlimited Freedom and costs $60 per month for one line.
-The second line is $40/month, and additional lines after that are $30.
+If you're looking for a Sprint family plan, the second line is $40/month, and additional lines are $30.
 Keep in mind that on the Freedom plan, video streaming is "mobile optimized", which is code for standard definition, or 480p.
 If you prefer your mobile video and games in higher resolution you'll pay an extra $20 per month per line for the Unlimited Freedom Premium plan.

-As with most other carriers' unlimited plans, your data speeds may be throttled to 2G during times of peak network congestion.
+As with most other carriers' unlimited cell phone plans, your data speeds may be throttled to 2G during times of peak network congestion.

 Sprint wireless features aren't the most comprehensive when it comes to comparing cell phone plans.
 You don't get rollover data as you do with AT&T and Verizon.
 On the plus side, Sprint has a value-packed international service in its Open World plan.
-This option includes free talk and text within 20 different countries including Canada and Mexico, plus discounted calling rates to other countries.
+This Sprint service option includes free unlimited talk and text messages within 20 different countries including Canada and Mexico, plus discounted calling rates to other countries.

-Sprint offers a respectable selection of devices, from the newest iPhone and Samsung smartphones to mid-range Motorolas and low-tier flip phones.
-The carrier offers leasing, retail purchase, and discount rate phones on contract.
+Sprint offers a respectable selection of devices, from the newest iPhone and Samsung Galaxy smartphones to mid-range Motorola and low-tier flip phones.
+This major carrier offers leasing, retail purchase, and discount rate phones on contract.
 For example, if you choose the iPhone 6s Plus, you can either pay around $26 monthly, $180 down and $0 per month with a contract, or full retail price to own your phone.

 Coverage & Customer Care

-Coverage is where Sprint has suffered from a less than stellar reputation, although their networks are improving.
+Coverage is where the Sprint network has suffered from a less than stellar reputation, although their networks are improving.
 The carrier covers 94% of the U.S., according to a statement in U.S. News & World Report.
-The issue has been with Sprint's 4G LTE coverage - service at higher speeds is largely concentrated around large metropolitans, and even then subscribers are only getting 4G an average 70% of the time.
+The issue has been with Sprint's 4G LTE coverage - service at higher speeds is largely concentrated around large metropolitans, and even then subscribers on the Sprint network are only getting 4G an average 70% of the time, according to OpenSignal.

 Still, if you don't do a lot of mobile HD video streaming, Sprint's lower pricing can outweigh any data speed loss.
-If you're looking for cheap cell phone plans from one of the big name providers, Sprint is a solid choice.
+If you're looking for cheap cell phone plans from one of the big name providers and live in an area Sprint covers, they're a solid choice.

-When it comes to customer service, J.D.
-Power rates Sprint at below average.
+When it comes to customer support, J.D.
+Power rates Sprint service at below average.
 This may be a minor concern for the budget-conscious consumer, however, it is something to keep in mind.

 Verizon has a number of useful features, although most of these do come with extra fees.
 While my cell phone plan comparison showed that most carriers offer unlimited 2G data after hitting your limit, Verizon charges extra for this feature.
-They call it Safety Mode, and this option will cost you $5 per month unless you're on the XL or XXL plan.
+They call it Safety Mode, and this option is free.
 If you choose not to activate Safety Mode you will be charged overage fees at a rate of $15 per GB.

 Other great features include: